MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-configuration-descriptors.md

         USB_CONFIGURATION_DESCRIPTOR_TYPE,                          // Type of descriptor
         *ConfigurationIndex,                                        // Index of the configuration
-        0,                                                          // Not used for configuration descriptors &amp;configDesc,                                                // Points to a USB_CONFIGURATION_DESCRIPTOR structure
-        NULL,                                                       // Not required because we are providing a buffer not MDL sizeof(USB_CONFIGURATION_DESCRIPTOR),                       // Size of the USB_CONFIGURATION_DESCRIPTOR structure.
+        0,                                                          // Not used for configuration descriptors &configDesc,                                                // Points to a USB_CONFIGURATION_DESCRIPTOR structure NULL,                                                       // Not required because we are providing a buffer not MDL sizeof(USB_CONFIGURATION_DESCRIPTOR),                       // Size of the USB_CONFIGURATION_DESCRIPTOR structure.
         NULL                                                        // Reserved.